IanaraFer/modulo-statistics/README.md

 If any cell errors due to missing packages, verify the environment activation and reinstall dependencies.

+## How to Use This Repository

+### For Learning Statistical Concepts

+Each notebook is self-contained and can be studied independently:

+- **Start with problem2.ipynb** if you want to understand sampling distributions and bias in estimators
+- **Move to problem3.ipynb** to learn about statistical power and Type II errors
+- **Study problem4.ipynb** to understand ANOVA and the multiple comparisons problem
+- **Explore problems.ipynb** for Fisher's classic experimental design example

+### For Running Simulations

+All simulations use reproducible random seeds (typically 2025 or 42), so you should get identical results when running the same code.
+To explore different scenarios:

+1. **Modify parameters** at the top of each notebook (clearly marked in parameter cells)
+2. **Change sample sizes** to see how results scale with larger datasets
+3. **Adjust significance levels** (α) to understand their impact on conclusions
+4. **Increase simulation trials** for more precise Monte Carlo estimates

+### For Extending the Analysis

+The code is designed to be modular and easy to modify:

+- All helper functions are documented with docstrings
+- Visualization code is separated from computation
+- Random number generators use seeds for reproducibility
+- Parameters are centralized at the beginning of notebooks

+Feel free to fork the repository and adapt the code for your own statistical experiments!

 ## Reproducing the Lady Tasting Tea Simulations
 Key parameters (defined early in `problems.ipynb`):
 - `n_cups_extended = 12`, `n_tea_first_extended = 8`, `n_milk_first_extended = 4`